danial-k/docker-intro/flask/README.md

 docker build -t flask:1.0.0 .
 ```

-This will send all files in the current directory to the Docker daemon's build context (excluding paths specified in (.dockerignore)[.dockerignore]), then create and tag the image.
+This will send all files in the current directory to the Docker daemon's build context, excluding paths specified in [.dockerignore](.dockerignore), then create and tag the image.
 Once the image has been built, run with:
 ```shell
 docker run -p 3810:5000 flask:1.0.0
 ```